Huzaifa-Arif/Huzaifa-Arif.github.io/README.md

 ## Research Interests

-My primary interests are in Trustworthy Machine Learning in Federated Setting.
-I am currently working on projects related to fairness in federated learning and data leakage in foundation models from a theoretical standpoint.
+My primary research focus is on Trustworthy Machine Learning in the federated setting.
+I have made research contributions to model reprogramming and am currently working on group fairness federated learning and understanding data leakage in foundation models.If your interests align with me please reach out.

 ## CV #